railwayapp/docs/src/docs/troubleshoot/fixing-common-errors.md

 **This approach is not recommended**.
 </Banner>

-## Some examples for a few frameworks / servers:
+Below are some solution examples for common languages and frameworks.

 #### Node / Express